MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-in-flow.md

     > [!div class="mx-imgBorder"]
     > ![Select file content.](media/flow-select-file-content-2.png "Select file content")

 1. In the successive actions, you can use any of the fields and tables extracted by the AI Builder model.
-For example, let's say that our model is trained to extract the *Lot number*, the *Net weight* and the *Gross weight* values, and we want to post these to a Microsoft Teams channel after AI Builder has extracted them from the document.
+For example, let's say that our model is trained to extract the *Lot number*, the *Net weight*, and the *Gross weight* values.
+We also want to post these to a Microsoft Teams channel after AI Builder has extracted them from the document.
 Just add the **Post a message** action from the Microsoft Teams connector, and then select your fields from the list of tokens.

     > [!NOTE]
     >
     >- To retrieve the value for a field, select **<field_name> value** .
 For example, for the *Lot number* field, select **Lot number value**.
-    >- To retrieve the confidence score for a field, select **<field_name> confidence score** .
+    >- To retrieve the confidence score for a field, select **<field_name> confidence score**.
 For example, for the *Lot number* field, select **Lot number confidence score**.

     > [!div class="mx-imgBorder"]
     > ![Form processing flow overview.](media/flow-fp-overview-2.png "Form processing flow overview")